axiezai/wcm_datasci_basics_04python/README.md

 # Introduction to Python, Jupyter, Conda
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Brainhack-NY/py-basics-tutorial/HEAD)

 This is an introduction to using Conda and Jupyter for scientific research projects.
-The contents are based on materials from Neurohackademy and lessons put together by Tal Tarkoni, and has been heavily modified for Brainhack NY.
+The contents are based on materials from Neurohackademy and lessons put together by Tal Tarkoni.

 ## Conda
-The hackathon's setup instructions had you install a program called `miniconda`, and we've given you a few `conda` commands to configure and install a few Python packages.
+The setup instructions had you install a program called `miniconda`, and we've given you a few `conda` commands to configure and install a few Python packages.

 ### What is Conda?
 From [conda's documentation:](https://docs.conda.io/projects/conda/en/latest/index.html):